• Fire and Fortitude

 Chapter 7: BUNA

 At the same time the Marines fought Guadalcanal the Army fought equally ferociously at BUNA, about 100 miles west of New Guinea’s eastern most point.
-McManus describes in some detail this battle.
+McManus describes in detail this battle.

 Overall, I highly recommend this audio.
 McManus gets it right, and his readers and listeners will too.